PollsDecision MakingSociety Governance

 Best practices for society polls

-"Should we install EV charging stations?" is better than "EV parking improvement suggestions needed."
-The question should be answerable with the options presented.
+• Frame the question clearly — "Should we install EV charging stations?" is better than "EV parking improvement suggestions needed."

-Before launching a poll, share a brief note explaining the background—costs, benefits, alternatives considered.
-Informed voters make better decisions.
+• Provide context — Before launching a poll, share a brief note explaining the background.

 From polls to action